papasega/papasega/README.md

 ## What I Work On

+- Speech technologies, including ASR and TTS
 - Large Language Models for low-resource and multilingual settings
-- Speech technologies, including ASR and TTS
 - Natural Language Processing for African languages
 - Wolof language technologies
-- Applied deep learning for inclusive AI

 ---